Info Source - Sources of Federal Government and Employee Information

 Background

 The Public Prosecution Service of Canada (PPSC) is an independent prosecution service mandated to prosecute offences under federal jurisdiction.
+It was created on December 12, 2006, when Part 3 of the Federal Accountability Act received Royal Assent, bringing the Director of Public Prosecutions Act into force.

 The principal objective of the PPSC is to serve the public by diligently prosecuting criminal and regulatory offences under federal law in a manner that is independent, impartial, and fair.